Confused by Electrical Terms?

-- Kilowatt hour (kWh): often referred to as a ‘unit’ of power.
-Electricity meters are marked to be read in units of 1kWh = 1000 watts operating for 1 hour
+Often referred to as a ‘unit’ of power.
+Electricity meters are marked to be read in units of 1kWh = 1000 watts operating for 1 hour.

-- Amp (A) or ampere: a unit of electrical current.
-The amount of electricity which is flowing in the conductor
+A unit of electrical current.
+The amount of electricity which is flowing in the conductor.

-- Horsepower (HP): a unit of mechanical energy 1 HP = 746 watts (not applicable for refrigerative air conditioning units)
+A unit of mechanical energy 1 HP = 746 watts (not applicable for refrigerated air-conditioning units)